-Q. PLEASE DESCRIBE THE NORTH FORK RIDGE PROJECT.
+9 Q. PLEASE DESCRIBE THE NEOSHO RIDGE PROJECT.

-A. The North Fork Ridge Wind Farm will be constructed in northwestern Jasper County and southwestern Barton County, Missouri.
-The point of interconnection for the generation tie lines will be the substation at Empire's Asbury Power Plant.
-North Fork Ridge will have a capacity of approximately 150 MW.
+- 10 A. The Neosho Ridge Wind Farm will be constructed in the Neosho County, Kansas, - approximately thirty-five miles west of Empire's service territory.
+The point of - interconnection for the generation tie line will be a new substation on Westar's Neosho-to- - 13 Caney River 345 kV transmission line.
+Neosho Ridge will have a capacity of - approximately 300 MW.

-21 Q. HOW DID EMPIRE ARRIVE AT THESE PROJECTS?
+15 Q. HOW DID EMPIRE ARRIVE AT THIS PROJECT?

-A. As the Commission may remember, Empire initiated a request for proposals (RFP) in October of 2017.
-Through that process and associated negotiations and discussions,

-1 Empire ultimately decided that the projects described above were the most advantageous 2 for Empire's customers.
-Additional information about the RFP and contract negotiation 3 process is found in the Direct Testimony of Todd Mooney.
+- 16 A. As the Commission may remember, Empire initiated a request for proposals (RFP) in - October of 2017.
+Through that process and associated negotiations and discussions, - 18 Empire ultimately decided that the projects described above were the most advantageous - for Empire's customers.
+Additional information about the RFP and contract negotiation - process is found in the Direct Testimony of Todd Mooney.

-Q. IS ADDITIONAL INFORMATION ABOUT THE WIND PROJECTS FOUND IN EMPIRE'S DIRECT TESTIMONY?
+21 Q. IS ADDITIONAL INFORMATION ABOUT THE WIND PROJECT FOUND IN

+22 EMPIRE'S DIRECT TESTIMONY?

 - A. Yes.
-More detailed information about each of these projects can be found in the Direct
+More detailed information about this project can be found in the Direct

-7 Testimony of Timothy N. Wilson.
+Testimony of Timothy N. Wilson.

 - Q. HOW WILL THESE PROJECTS BE FINANCED?

+CCN process.

-A. Empire will finance the Wind Projects using a combination of debt, equity, and tax equity financing.
+- A. Empire will finance the Wind Project using a combination of debt, equity, and tax equity financing.
 Empire will work in conjunction with a tax equity partner in order to finance these projects.
-Empire witness Todd Mooney explains in his Direct Testimony the advantages of the tax equity financing, the status of the tax equity financing, and how the remainder of the project cost will be financed.

-Q. ARE THERE ANY TIMING NEEDS ASSOCIATED WITH THE REQUESTED CCNS?

-A. Yes.
-As explained in the Customer Savings Plan case (Case No. EO-2018-0092), there is a timing element in order to take advantage of expiring Production Tax Credits (PTCs).
-In order to receive the full PTC value, the projects must be completed before the end of 2020.
-Mr. Mooney's Direct Testimony further describes some contractual reasons for a prompt CCN process.

-Q. WHAT IS THE PROPOSED CONSTRUCTION TIME LINE FOR THE PROJECTS?

-I А. Construction is planned to start in the latter part of 2019.
-This should allow for the Wind 2 Projects to be commercially operational and in service by the end of 2020 in order to 3 fully qualify for the PTCs.

-Q. WHAT MUST HAPPEN BETWEEN NOW AND THE START OF CONSTRUCTION?
+Empire witness Todd Mooney explains in his Direct Testimony the advantages of the tax equity financing, the status of the tax equity financing, and how the remainder of the project cost will be financed. - Q. ARE THERE ANY TIMING NEEDS ASSOCIATED WITH THE REQUESTED 10 CCNS? - 11 A. Yes.
+As explained in the Customer Savings Plan case (Case No. EO-2018-0092), there is 12 a timing element in order to take advantage of expiring Production Tax Credits (PTCs).
+In 13 order to receive the full PTC value, the projects must be completed before the end of 2020.
+14 Mr. Mooney's Direct Testimony further describes some contractual reasons for a prompt - Q. WHAT IS THE PROPOSED CONSTRUCTION TIME LINE FOR THE PROJECTS? - A. Construction is planned to start in the latter part of 2019.
+This should allow for the Wind Projects to be commercially operational and in service by the end of 2020 in order to fully qualify for the PTCs. - Q. WHAT MUST HAPPEN BETWEEN NOW AND THE START OF CONSTRUCTION?

-- A. Obviously, receipt of CCNs for the Wind Projects is the most important prerequisite for construction to commence in the latter part of 2019.
-However, there are other activities that must be completed and other approvals that must be received prior to the start of construction.
-Other key approvals include road use and maintenance agreements to be entered into with the counties and townships and Determinations of No Hazard from the Federal Aviation Administration. - Q. IN THE EARLIER CUSTOMER SAVINGS PLAN CASE (CASE NO. EO-2018 0092), EMPIRE FIRST PROPOSED TO CLOSE ITS ASBURY GENERATION
+1 A. Obviously, receipt of the CCN for the Wind Project is the most important prerequisite for 2 construction to commence in the latter part of 2019.
+However, there are other activities 3 that must be completed and other approvals that must be received prior to the start of 4 construction.
+Other key approvals include road use and maintenance agreements to be 5 entered into with the counties and townships and Determinations of No Hazard from the 6 Federal Aviation Administration.

-FACILITY.
+Q. IN THE EARLIER CUSTOMER SAVINGS PLAN CASE (CASE NO. EO-2018-0092), EMPIRE FIRST PROPOSED TO CLOSE ITS ASBURY GENERATION FACILITY.
 WHAT IS EMPIRE'S CURRENT PLAN IN REGARD TO ASBURY?

-- A. The Asbury generation facility continues to be operated by Empire in accordance with applicable rules and regulations.
-Empire continues to monitor Asbury's performance and will review its (and Empire's other generation assets) continued operation in future Electric Utility Resource Planning filings. - 19
+A. The Asbury generation facility continues to be operated by Empire in accordance with applicable rules and regulations.
+Empire continues to monitor Asbury's performance and will review its (and Empire's other generation assets) continued operation in future Electric Utility Resource Planning filings.

-20 VI.
+VI.
 NEED FOR SERVICE

-21 Q. PLEASE DESCRIBE HOW THE PUBLIC INTEREST WILL BE SERVED BY A 22 GRANT OF THE REQUESTED CERTIFICATES.
+- Q. PLEASE DESCRIBE HOW THE PUBLIC INTEREST WILL BE SERVED BY A GRANT OF THE REQUESTED CERTIFICATES. - A. The proposed Wind Project will take advantage of real opportunities that exist today to add generation capacity to Empire's fleet at reduced cost given the availability of Production